Structural Anatomy and Rehabilitation Sciences

 Bone and Joint Research Laboratory: Equipped with cutting-edge technologies, including instruments for assessing biomechanical material properties (MTS 858 mini Bionix II) and motion tracking (Polhemus LIBERTY 6D), the Bone and Joint Research Laboratory supports investigations of hard and soft tissue biomechanics.

-Evolutionary Anatomy and Education Research Laboratory: The “EvolvEd” Lab facilitates the conservation and study of fossil/skeletal material from paleontological excavations and experimental studies.
+Evolutionary Anatomy and Education Research Laboratory: The “EvolvEd” Lab facilitates the storage and study of fossil/skeletal material from paleontological excavations and experimental studies.
 The lab houses high-precision 3D laser scanners (Artec Space-Spider and Artec Micro) and equipment for high-resolution photography and casting.
 The lab also actively supports education science research and K-12/community outreach.

 3D Printing Laboratory: The 3D Printing Lab houses advanced printing technologies for educational, outreach, and research purposes.
 These include a 3D printer (Ultimaker 3e) for the production of hyper-accurate 3D anatomical models and a large-format printer (HP Designjet Z5200) for cost-efficient printing of high-resolution faculty/student research posters.